In this Article

 - Make sure they have adequate access to sunlight.
 Vitamin D helps in proper calcium absorption.

 - Breastmilk is one of the best sources of calcium for babies.
-If you are unable to supply your own milk, you could employ a wet nurse to help take of your child’s nutritional requirements.

 - For those infants that suffer from seizures, calcium could be directly administered into the bloodstream.
 However, this method has one major drawback, which is that if it is injected too quickly it can lead to heart failure.